Amourspirit/python_ooo_dev_tools/docs/help/writer/format/direct/para/outline_list.rst

 Overview
 --------

-Writer has a Outlines & List dialog.
+Writer has a Outlines & List dialog tab.

 The :py:class:`ooodev.format.writer.direct.para.outline_list.Outline`, :py:class:`ooodev.format.writer.direct.para.outline_list.LineNum`,
 and :py:class:`ooodev.format.writer.direct.para.outline_list.ListStyle` classes are used to set the outline, list style, and line numbering of a paragraph.